-As for any food imported into Japan for the first time, the relevant quarantine station will thoroughly instruct the importer to carry out voluntary inspections with respect to inspection items required to verify that the food is in compliance with the Act such as standards, criteria or additives used in the product.
+As for any food imported into Japan for the first time by the importer, quarantine stations thoroughly instruct the importer to carry out voluntary inspections with respect to inspection items necessary to verify that the food is in compliance with the Act such as standards, criteria or additives used in the product.

-Meanwhile, in the case where the food is to be imported on a regular basis, the importer will be instructed to carry out voluntary inspections in accordance with the guidance as mentioned in (i) above by referring to the standards and criteria or by checking additives used in the food at regular intervals and also taking into consideration confirmed violations of similar foods.
+Meanwhile, in cases where the food is to be imported on a regular basis, the importer are instructed to carry out voluntary inspections in accordance with the guidance mentioned in (i) above by regularly checking the standards and criteria and the usage of additives in the food and also taking into consideration of the violation cases in foods of the same category.